avoidwork/keigai/README.md

 Deferreds (Promises) are returned from methods that can "go over the wire", for easy handling of the asynchronous communication.

 ### util
-Utility belt of static functions for manipulating data & the DOM.
+Utility belt of functions for manipulating data & the DOM.